 Why is it that for westerners it seems to be such a huge step to take?
 Do they have a really bad attitude towards the language itself, or is it the culture as a whole, I wonder?
 I have heard all kinds of excuses over the years, all of which in my opinion are just that, excuses!

-Here are some of the most common reasons people give for NOT wanting to learn Arabic, and my encouragement to try and learn at least some Arabic!
+Here are some of the most common reasons people give for NOT wanting to learn any Arabic, and my encouragement to try and learn at least some Arabic!

 “Why should I learn a language I won’t need anywhere else?”